 Goma – North Kivu province

 - MSF has been providing medical care to suspected and confirmed cases in the 10-bed ETC in Munigi, on the outskirts of Goma.
-More than 840 patients have been admitted since February 2019.
+Nearly 100 suspected patients have been admitted since the start of 2020, but there are currently no patients admitted.

 - Vaccinating participants who have consented to take part in a clinical trial of a second investigative vaccine, Ad26.ZEBOV/MVA-BN-Filo from Johnson&Johnson.